SkyCity

 Close

-Marama is the current Chair of Ngati Whatua Orakei Trust holding this role since 2017.
-Marama is also an elected representative of Ngati Whatua Orakei Trust and has held this directorship since 2010.
-Marama brings extensive experience in strategic planning, relationship management, leadership, governance, and organisational change and has an extensive and impressive network in both local and central government and the not for profit social service sector.
+Marama is the current Chair of Ngāti Whātua Orakei Trust holding this role since 2017.
+Marama is also an elected representative of Ngāti Whātua Orakei Trust and has held this directorship since 2010.
+Marama holds several Director and Chair roles and brings extensive experience in strategic planning, relationship management, leadership, governance, and organisational change.
+Marama has an extensive and impressive network in both local and central government and the not-for-profit social service sector and has held Senior Leadership roles across Government and Not for Profit organisations.
+Marama is passionate about her iwi/hapu successes and enjoys being of service to her people and watching them succeed in all aspects of life journey’s.

 Donald Mann